 GMX lets users register up to 10 email addresses, and each of these has 65 GB of storage included.
 That’s equivalent to half a million emails — far more than is standard with a typical free email service (for example, compare this to Gmail’s 15 GB free storage limit).

-If you're looking for a new email service provider, it's probably because the one you use (whether Gmail or something else) isn't meeting your needs.
-When evaluating Gmail alternatives to find the best fit for you, consider these questions:
+If you're looking for a new email provider, it's because Gmail no longer meets your needs.
+When evaluating the Gmail alternative that’s right for you, ask yourself:

-- Do you need basic email, or would you benefit from advanced features like follow-up reminders, customizable templates, and splitting your inbox into separate workstreams?
+- Do you need a basic email?
+Or would you benefit from advanced features like follow-up reminders, customizable templates, and split inboxes?

 - Do you send large attachments or need a lot of cloud storage?
-What does it cost to upgrade to more?
+What will it cost to upgrade to a higher plan?

 - Is your email slowing you down, and do you want to improve your productivity?
 Would a faster, more intuitive email client help you shave hours off your week?

-If you're ready for a feature-packed email experience that's blazingly fast, powerful, and beautiful to use, you need Superhuman.
-Sign up today.
+If you need an email experience that's feature packed, blazingly fast, and delightful to use, try Superhuman.